 When a student is working on a thesis or major project as part of the requirements for the degree, the notation IP (in progress) shall be entered on the transcript.
 IP is not a grade and is not used in calculating the student’s program GPA.

-To continue in a program, students must maintain a minimum program grade point average of 3.0, or higher if required by the program.
-Failure to meet the minimum program GPA is evidence of unsatisfactory progress and this will be considered by the Graduate Program committee as required.
+To continue in a program, students must maintain a minimum program grade point average of 3.00, or higher if required by the program.
+Failure to meet the minimum program GPA is evidence of unsatisfactory progress and this will be addressed by the Graduate Program Committee as required.

-Successful completion of a graduate-level credential at UFV requires the student to obtain a minimum of B- in every course, a minimum program GPA of 3.0, or higher if required by the program, successful completion of any other program requirements, and a CGPA of 3.0 on all graduate-level courses attempted.
-Under no circumstances will a student whose program GPA is below 3.0 be awarded a graduate degree, diploma, or certificate.
+Successful completion of a graduate program at UFV requires the student to obtain a minimum of B- in every course, and a minimum program GPA of 3.00, or higher if required by the program, and successful completion of any other program requirements.
+Under no circumstances will a student whose program GPA is below 3.00 be awarded a graduate degree.

 A graduate student may retake a course under the following conditions:

 Under a), both grades are recorded on the student’s transcript, and the grade and the credit hours for both iterations of the course are used for the calculation of the program GPA and towards the credit hours required for the degree.